 Did you suffer a serious injury at work?
 Were you recently diagnosed with a medical condition caused by your work environment?
 If your job has caused your health to decline, you may have the right to workers’ compensation benefits.

 However, accessing these benefits may be more challenging than you previously thought.
-With help from an experienced Augusta workers’ compensation lawyer at Barrios Virgüez by your side, you can heal from your injuries.
+With help from an experienced Augusta personal injury lawyer at Barrios Virgüez by your side, you can heal from your injuries.
 At the same time, we will work tirelessly to help you secure the benefits you deserve.

 Do You Need a Workers’ Compensation Lawyer in Augusta?

 You may have experienced a repetitive stress injury caused by sitting in the same position daily and carrying out tasks.
 Perhaps you were injured while working on a construction site and became a victim of a falling accident or a crush injury.

 Regardless of the reason, you are entitled to consult with an experienced Augusta workers’ compensation attorney in your area to discuss your options.